The manager’s manual for digital work

 3. Be available

-Another thing to consider: a checklist of the people that you’d like to ping each day – people that you would ordinarily bump into at the office.
-This can be a morning check-in or a midday message of ‘How’s it going?’
+Another thing to consider: a checklist of the people you’d like to ping each day—folks you ordinarily would bump into at the office.
+This can be a morning check-in or a midday message, “How’s it going?”

 4. Strive for clarity

 Eliminate misunderstandings by over-communicating.
 Don’t make assumptions about things that may seem obvious to you.
-Describe exactly what you mean, even if you think that you’re repeating yourself; not everyone has the same information that you do.
-Because team members must communicate more than they’re used to, it’s important for managers to model this behaviour.
+Describe exactly what you mean, even if you think you’re repeating yourself; not everyone has the same information you do.
+Because team members must communicate more than they’re used to, it’s important for managers to model this behavior.
 Here are a few tactics that can help:

 - Edit.
 Edit.
 Edit.
-Read over your messages before sending to make sure that they’re driving the message that you intend.
+Read over your messages before sending to make sure they’re driving the message you intend.

 - Use 1:1 Slack channels.
 Direct messages trigger notifications that can distract from important work, so it’s a good idea to use them only when necessary.
-We’ve found that setting up 1:1 channels is a great way to leave non-urgent notes for each other throughout the week (which will still show up as ‘unread’ in the sidebar without pinging your reports ad nauseam).
+We’ve found that setting up 1:1 channels is a great way to leave non-urgent notes for each other throughout the week (which will still show up as “unread” in the sidebar without dinging your reports ad nauseam).

 - Insist on specifics.
-When you spot phrases such as ‘Let’s circle back’ or ‘Great idea, let’s do that’, these are perfect opportunities to intervene for clarity.
+When you spot phrases like “Let’s circle back” or “Great idea, let’s do that,” these are perfect opportunities to intervene for clarity.
 Who should circle back?
 Where and when?
 A good rule of thumb is to make sure that every action item has a clear owner, channel and deadline.

 5. Focus on results, not time spent